event-driven-dotnet/EventDriven.Sagas/test/OrderService.Sagas.Specs/ReadMe.md

     - Attach the IDE debugger to both OrderService.dll and CustomerService.dll.
 4. Run the SpecFlow tests using the IDE test runner.
    - You should hit breakpoints in OrderService and CustomerService.

+### Option 2: Run Tye with SpecFlow

+1. Open appsettings.json and set `StartTyeProcess` to `true`.
+2. Run the SpecFlow tests using the IDE test runner.
+3Alternatively, run tests from a terminal at the SpecFlow project root.
+    ```
+    dotnet test
+    ```